davehasagithub/slidewsl/README.md

 The `S`imple `L`inux `I`nterface for `DE`veloping on `WSL` (Slide Whistle!)

-With SlideWSL, you can quickly create a custom Linux development environment on Windows using just a **single DOS batch file** that runs from CMD with no user interaction [^1].
+SlideWSL is a tool to easily create a custom Linux development environment on Windows using just a **single DOS batch file**.
+It runs from CMD with no user interaction [^1].

-[^1]: Except a Y/N confirmation if an existing distro will be overwritten, or if the WSL update triggers UAC.
+[^1]: Except a confirmation to overwrite an existing distro, or a Windows UAC popup for a WSL update.

+Simple shell scripts and various assets are encoded into base64 chunks that become a series of variables in the lone batch file.
+These can then be decoded to reconstitute everything needed to provision the WSL2 distro.

-The built-in development environment is an opinionated set of containers for Angular, Laravel, and nginx.
-While it does allow for some customization, it could also serve as a foundation for creating something tailored to your needs.
+The particular dev environment included here is an opinionated set of Docker containers for nginx, Angular, PHP/Laravel, KeyDB, MySQL, and phpMyAdmin.

-- Uses Oracle Linux 8.
-- Companion assets embedded into a lone .bat file.
-- Includes an optional graphical environment.
-- Incorporates a Docker _devcontainer_.
+However, a similar approach could be reapplied for other tech stacks.

 See [NOTES](./NOTES.md) for details, and [CHANGELOG](./CHANGELOG.md) for background.